Generic selectors

 The world is full of offenses and betrayals.
 It is a very sad situation.
 Notice what Paul says:

-2 TIMOTHY 3:1-5 Know this also, that in the last days perilous times shall come; 2 For men will be lovers of self, lovers of money, braggarts, proud, blasphemers, disobedient to parents, unthankful, unholy, 3 Without natural affection, implacable, slanderers [false accusers], without self-control, savage, despisers of those who are good, 4 Betrayers, reckless, egotistical, lovers of pleasure rather than lovers of God; 5 Having an outward appearance of godliness, but denying the power of true godliness.
-But as for you, turn away from all these.
+2 TIMOTHY 3:1-5 But know this, that in the last days perilous times will come: 2 For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, 3 unloving, unforgiving, slanderers [false accusers], without self-control, brutal, despisers of good, 4 traitors [betrayers], headstrong, haughty, lovers of pleasure rather than lovers of God, 5 having a form of godliness but denying its power.
+And from such people turn away!

 Whatever the covenant, betrayal results in terrible heartache because it misused the love and affection freely given by a person.
 Worst of all, victims are usually innocent and unaware of the situation, at least in the beginning.
 The betrayer takes advantage of the victim’s trust and love usually with deceit, guile, and malice.
 Because of this, there is no defense against betrayal; otherwise, there would not be a bond of trust between them.
 Unlike a “lesser” offense, a betrayer strikes the very heart of their victim.
 The emotional pain can be quite unlike any other, too.
 When we trust someone, we offer our hearts and become vulnerable.